apparebit/shantay/README.md

 That may not sound surprising, since reliability also is a major challenge for cluster-based systems.
 But whereas clusters, by their very design, can leverage redundancy towards reliability, that isn't possible when targeting a single computer.
 Worse, some of the targeted hardware adds to the reliability challenges.
 Notably, external USB drives are a cost-effective solution for providing the necessary bulk storage.
 But those drives are at their most reliable and performant for bulk-reads and -writes only.
-That is the primary reason for Shantay using a *staging directory* that is is distinct from long-term, external storage and should be located on the computer's internal drive.

 However, since such internal drives are not dedicated to storing transparency data, they also may only have 100-200 GB of free space.
 But with a 3.5 GB daily